SysKitTeam/docs-point/access-management/manage-private-channels.md

 * **Click the Microsoft Teams & Groups tile (1)**; this is located on the home screen of SysKit Point.
 * **Select the team or group to manage (2)**; clicking the selected resource opens the details screen.
-* On the details screen, **scroll to the Channels section (3)**; the private teams and groups will be marked by a lock symbol next to their name.
+* On the details screen, **scroll to the Channels section (3)**; the private channels will be marked by a lock symbol next to their name.
 * **Click the private channel (4)**; this opens the details screen of the channel.

 ![Private Channels Access - Microsoft Teams & Groups](../.gitbook/assets/manage-private-channels_teams-and-groups-access.png)